Part-time

 1. Introduction:

-Each counseling session is led by a professional counselor who guides participants to better understand themselves and their ideas, thoughts, and attitudes towards life through a series of explorative, topic-based activities.
-If you and your classmates are interested, you can sign up for a session or ask your academic advisor to do it for you.
+Each counseling session is led by a professional counselor who guides participants to better understand themselves and their ideas, thoughts, and attitudes toward life through a series of explorative, topic-based activities.
+If you and your classmates are interested, sign up for a session or ask your academic advisor to do it.

 2. Application procedures:

-1) Download the application form from the Health and Counseling Center website.
+(1) Download the application form from the Health and Counseling Center website.

-2) Email the completed form to counsel@nchu.edu.tw.
+(2) Email the completed form to counsel@nchu.edu.tw.

-3) Applications must be submitted at least 20 days in advance.
-A staff member will call or email you within 3 business days of receiving your application to confirm the details of the appointment.
+(3) Applications must be submitted at least 20 days in advance.
+A staff member will call or email you within 3 business days of receiving your application to confirm the appointment details.

-4) Three days prior to the appointment, the staff member will call you again to confirm the contents of the counseling session and the necessary preparations on your part.
+(4) Three days before the appointment, the staff member will call you again to confirm the contents of the counseling session and the necessary preparations on your part.

-5) After the counseling session, participants are required to fill out a feedback questionnaire.
+(5) After the counseling session, participants are required to fill out a feedback questionnaire.

 NCHU Single Sign-on (SSO)